Explore

 Introduction

-A Local Law to amend the administrative code of the city of New York, in relation to requiring home improvement contractors to provide information on required permits to owners and requiring public outreach and education on the watch list of contractors performing work without a permit
+A Local Law to amend the administrative code of the city of New York, in relation to the licensing of general contractors

 Attachments